-Ancillary furniture such as fabric-covered lounge seating enhanced the open plan design and promoted a collaborative environment.
+Ancillary furniture such as fabric-covered lounge seating enhanced the open plan design and promoted a collaborative office environment.

 In its new space, ACCO Brands wanted employees to not only support the brands they worked on, but to also feel a part of the ACCO family.
 After considering current office design trends and what would be most beneficial for its employees, ACCO Brands elected to create an open plan workspace minimizing personal space and maximizing collaborative space.
-Company executives were excited about the new work style, but it would take a little longer to get employees on board with the transition from high-walled cubicles and private offices to an open, collaborative environment.
+Company executives were excited about the new work style, but it would take a little longer to get employees on board with the transition from high-walled cubicles and private offices to an open, collaborative office environment.

 “Because of growth through acquisition, we placed new employees in workstations wherever there was available space,” said Mike Molinaro, vice president of strategic initiatives with ACCO.
 “Single departments were housed on separate floors and scattered throughout the old space.”